 B. Tuning the source

-C. Managing ground-bounce and reflections
+C. Managing ground-bounce and reflections - Measuring the waveform accurately

 A. The right sensor/antenna